gaonita/dependencyfreecarousel/README.md

 # Dependency-Free Carousel

 This is a carousel React component built without any additional carousel library.\
-It supports swipe motion(mouse, touch), responsive images, indicator dots, navigation buttons and color customization.
+It supports swipe motion(mouse, touch), responsive images, indicator dots, navigation buttons, color customization and navigation using keyboard.

 ### Goal 1.
 Render slides with data size handling
 - It maps out each element from the data object into a slides roll, and it shows one slide at a time in the viewport.